paul-nechifor/lemon-cake/readme.md

     - ...unspecified data
   so that you can allocale with a single malloc, deallocate with a single free, and duplicate the object since you have the size.
+- use `'` for strings and `"` for quoting.
+- use unique symbols.
+- free symbols only when the ref count reaches 0.

 ## Reference